 Administrative assistants play a significant function in the organization.
 Share how you anticipate contributing to or assisting your employer’s success to demonstrate that you can make a huge difference.
 In your response, show the interviewer how you intend to support the company’s development and growth.

 “I am confident in my ability to keep everyone on track and organized so that we can all reach our goals.
 I also believe that by taking on most administrative responsibilities, team members could better delegate their time and boost their work productivity.”

 17. What Are Your Favorite Aspects Of Working As An Administrative Assistant?

 People who enjoy what they do at work are frequently more productive and effective.
 This question allows the interviewer to learn more about what you appreciate about your job as an administrative assistant and how much you enjoy your work.

-“What I like best about working as an administrative assistant is being able to keep up with everything that is going on in the office and being a crucial figure in ensuring that everything works well.
+“What I like best about working as an administrative assistant is being able to keep up with everything going on in the office and being a crucial figure in ensuring everything works well.
 In my former position as a receptionist, for example, I always enjoyed assisting my team in planning important events and meetings.”